 - Thoughts of death or suicide

-It’s much less common, but some people are affected by spring and summer SAD.
+Though it is much less common, some people are affected by spring and summer SAD.
 The symptoms are similar, but instead of oversleeping, you’re likely to experience insomnia (trouble sleeping) and anxiety along with a poor appetite and weight loss.

 Prevention and Treatment

 Unfortunately, there’s no way to totally keep yourself from getting the winter blues.
 The good news is you can do a few things to help lessen the impact.

 First, make sure you’re getting plenty of exercise (bonus points if you’re exercising outdoors).
 Increasing the blood flow to the brain by getting your heart rate up has been proven to reduce anxiety and depression.
 Getting into a good routine ahead of the fall or winter can set you up to keep any symptoms as mild as possible.

 Second, make sure you’re staying social.
 Keeping in touch with friends and family and getting out to do things can occupy your mind and remind you just how much of a support network you’ve got all around you.
 It’s all about staying positive.

 You can also try starting some of the common SAD treatment a little early to get ahead of the symptoms.
 There are four categories that those treatments fall into, according to the NIMH.